-JP Moses: Yeah, that's the thing.
+Yeah, that's the thing.
 I respect the hustle.
 I don't want to be a slave to the hustle.
-I want to hustle because I'm passionate about what I'm doing—but I want the hustle to fit my life not to own my life.
+I want to hustle because I'm passionate about what I'm doing—but I want the hustle to fit my life not to own

 So, there's where I part ways with a lot of those guys who are all about the power.
 I get that… again, that phrase comes to my mind: Is that fire in your belly?
 I get that, and I have that to an extent, but not at the sacrifice of things that, frankly, are much more important.

 You never hear anybody who on their deathbed looked back and said, “Man, I just wish I had worked more 18-hour days.”

 And don't confuse this with laziness.
 You have to work to make what we're talking about happen… to make a lifestyle where it pays for you to have a company and a business… that pays for your lifestyle.
 And we don't worry about bills takes hustle, just not to the degree where we're working 20 hours.

 Alright, final question here: Can you suggest the best CRM for a wholesaler to use?

 I still use FreedomSoft

 Well, you say “still,” FreedomSoft is coming out with some incredible upgrades.